scordio/junit-converters/docs/converters/bytes.md

 ---
-description: Converts strings to byte arrays
+description: An argument converter to convert strings or numbers to byte arrays
 hide:
   - toc
 ---